A guide on how to install and use Super Mario Sunshine practice codes on Nintendont and Dolphin.

 - Installing the cheat file

 First of all you're gonna have to install Homebrew on your Wii.
-Make sure your SD card is formatted to FAT32 and then click this link for a detailed guide on how to get Homebrew on your Wii.
-Ignore the "So, what's next?" section.
+Make sure your SD card is formatted to FAT32 and then visit https://wii.guide/ (opens new window) for a detailed guide on how to get Homebrew on your Wii.

 Create a "codes" folder in the root of your SD card if there is none and copy the GCT file you just downloaded into that folder.
 This is what the resulting folder structure should look like on your SD card (the .gct files might be different depending on the version you chose):

 Open your Homebrew channel and from there launch Nintendont.
 Select SD and then press B on your Gamecube controller to see the settings.
 In your settings, make sure that "Cheats" are "On".
 You can switch it on/off by pressing A on your controller.
 (See image below)

 Press B again to return to the game list and launch your game.
 And with that you're done already.

 # The game doesn't launch / Stuck at black screen